Russian Revolution of 1905: Labour problem

 The government responded by arresting labour agitators and enacting more "paternalistic" legislation.
 Introduced in 1900 by Sergei Zubatov, head of the Moscow security department, "police socialism" planned to have workers form workers' societies with police approval to "provide healthful, fraternal activities and opportunities for cooperative self-help together with 'protection' against influences that might have inimical effect on loyalty to job or country".
-Some of these groups organised in Moscow, Odessa, Kyiv, Mykolaiv, and Kharkiv, but these groups and the idea of police socialism failed.
+Some of these groups organised in Moscow, Odessa, Kiev, Nikolaev, and Kharkov, but these groups and the idea of police socialism failed.

-From 1900–1903, the period of industrial depression caused many firm bankruptcies and a reduction in the employment rate.
+From 1900 to 1903, the period of industrial depression caused many firm bankruptcies and a reduction in the employment rate.
 Employees were restive: they would join legal organisations but turn the organisations toward an end that the organisations' sponsors did not intend.
 Workers used legitimate means to organise strikes or to draw support for striking workers outside these groups.
 A strike that began in 1902 by workers in the railroad shops in Vladikavkaz and Rostov-on-Don created such a response that by the next summer, 225,000 in various industries in southern Russia and Transcaucasia were on strike.
 These were not the first illegal strikes in the country's history but their aims, and the political awareness and support among workers and non-workers, made them more troubling to the government than earlier strikes.
 The government responded by closing all legal organisations by the end of 1903.

-Educated class as a problem
+Radicalization of students

 The Minister of the Interior, Plehve, designated schools as a pressing problem for the government, but he did not realize it was only a symptom of antigovernment feelings among the educated class.
 Students of universities, other schools of higher learning, and occasionally of secondary schools and theological seminaries were part of this group.

 Student radicalism began around the time Tsar Alexander II came to power.
 Alexander abolished serfdom and enacted fundamental reforms in the legal and administrative structure of the Russian empire, which were revolutionary for their time.
 He lifted many restrictions on universities and abolished obligatory uniforms and military discipline.
 This ushered in a new freedom in the content and reading lists of academic courses.
 In turn, that created student subcultures, as youth were willing to live in poverty in order to receive an education.
 As universities expanded, there was a rapid growth of newspapers, journals, and an organisation of public lectures and professional societies.
 The 1860s was a time when the emergence of a new public sphere was created in social life and professional groups.
 This created the idea of their right to have an independent opinion.